SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/blogic-screen-elements.md

 ---
-title: Blogic screen elements
+title: Element reference
 uid: blogic_elements
-sortOrder: 100
+sortOrder: 200
 ---

-Screen elements are HTML like elements that can be used in a blogic screen.
+Screen elements are HTML like elements that can be used in a bLogic screen.

 Screen elements are grouped by type in the UI: